 The difference between raw milk and pasteurised milk

 Raw milk is simply milk that has not undergone pasteurisation.
 Developed in 1822, pasteurisation was named after French scientist Louis Pasteur, a pioneer in microbiology.
 During the process of pasteurisation, milk is heated to temperatures between 65 and 75 degrees Celsius for up to 30 minutes.
 The purpose of this process is to remove any harmful bacteria that may cause illness or injury if consumed.
 Despite pasteurisation’s benefits, however, it also eliminates many important microorganisms necessary for good health.
-By contrast, raw milk undergoes a process called thermisation, where the milk is still heated to sanitise the milk but at a lesser temperature compared to pasteurisation so as to avoid killing healthy microorganisms.
-To maintain raw milk’s safety and quality, dairy farmers must employ other techniques and safety regulations.
-Milk sold in a shop or supermarket is almost always pasteurised.
-However, there are a few dairy farms around that produce and sell raw milk.

 The nutritional benefits of raw milk